Mozilla Observatory Alternative: 7 Scanners Tested (2026)

 The Bottom Line

 For most web teams in 2026, SecScanner covers the most ground with the least friction — 24 checks free, 62 with a subscription, results in under a minute.
 SSL Labs remains the go-to for deep TLS analysis.
 Mozilla Observatory is a good secondary check for header scoring.
 ImmuniWeb suits enterprises that need dark web monitoring alongside security auditing.
 Sucuri is the right tool if your site is infected or needs an active WAF.
-Qualys WAS is for teams doing formal application security assessments.
+UpGuard is best when you need to track the security posture of third-party vendors at scale.
+Pentest-Tools fills the gap when you need active exploitation testing in a SaaS platform.
+Qualys WAS is for teams doing formal enterprise pen tests.

-Don't overthink it: run a free scan today, fix the findings, and set up monitoring so you catch regressions automatically.
-Explore our security check tools or scan your website now — no signup required.
+Don't overthink it: run a free SecScanner scan now (no signup required), fix the findings, and set up monitoring so you catch regressions automatically.
+Or explore all 62 security checks to see exactly what gets tested — and why each one matters.

 Related Articles